gautemo/Gaute-Meek-Olsen/src/dev-blog/vite.md

 ## Thoughts

 It was really easy to get started and the development process is really fast as I can see my changes instantly.
-It's like a compile on the fly setup.
+It's like a compile on-the-fly setup.
 So this looks promising, maybe in some time, this will be the way we develop all Vue projects.

 Evan You, keep doing your magic 🧙